craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Mossburgian

-You have
+You have spent your life before adventure paying fruitless taxes and obeying insignificant laws under the [[Baron Vannis]] and his [[Mossburg Enforcers]].
+He rules [[Mossburg]] Proper with a kind smile, but you know the truth.
+He is as tryannical as they come.

 You gain +2 to your Intelligence Score and +1 to your Strength Score.
 You are proficient in the History and Persuasion Skills.
-You know ...
+You know [[Golopak (language)]].

-In addition,
+In addition, you have advantage on Wisdom (Insight) checks against those in positions of authority over you.

 ## Baronless